-Local Senses (2019 – 2020) has been a year-long project where a core group of blind and visually impaired adults have been collaborating, supported by three artists in a series of walks and workshops in and around the Royal National Institute of Blind People, to develop strategies for exploring, and navigating outdoor space.
+Local Senses: Mapping in Bloomsbury was a year-long exploration, in which we conducted a series of walks and workshops in and around the Royal National Institute of Blind People, to develop strategies for exploring and navigating outdoor space.
 In the process, we reflected on our local environment, and our sense of presence within it over time, through multi-sensory responses.

-Local Senses was supported by the Mayor of London's Culture Seeds fund.
+Local Senses: Mapping in Bloomsbury was supported by the Mayor of London's Culture Seeds fund.

-- You can watch the documentation of the Local Senses workshops in our Local Senses film.
+- You can watch the documentation of the Local Senses: Mapping in Bloomsbury workshops in our Local Senses film.